-A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): 05/31/2018
+A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): May 8, 2018

-B. DISTRICT OFFICE, FILE NAME, AND NUMBER: Alaska District, POA-2018-209
+B. DISTRICT OFFICE, FILE NAME, AND NUMBER: Alaska District, POA-2018-155

-C. PROJECT LOCATION AND BACKGROUND INFORMATION:

-State: Alaska Borough: Juneau City: Juneau

-Center coordinates of site (lat/long in degree decimal format): Lat.
-58.354369 ° N., Long.
-134.490482 °W.

-Universal Transverse Mercator: Zone 8 Name of nearest waterbody: Vanderbilt Creek

-Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Gastineau Channel

-Name of watershed or Hydrologic Unit Code (HUC): Mendenhall River-Frontal Gastineau Channel

-⊠ Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.

-□Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form

-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY):

-⊠Office (Desk) Determination.
-Date: 05/31/2018

-\boxtimes Field Determination.
-Date(s): 05/23/2018 and 05/24/2018

-SECTION II: SUMMARY OF FINDINGS

-A. RHA SECTION 10 DETERMINATION OF JURISDICTION.
+C. PROJECT LOCATION AND BACKGROUND INFORMATION: Borough: Juneau City: Juneau State: Alaska Center coordinates of site (lat/long in degree decimal format): Lat.
+58.402957° N., Long.
+134.751625°W. Universal Transverse Mercator: NAD83 Name of nearest waterbody: Lena Cove Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Lena Cove Name of watershed or Hydrologic Unit Code (HUC): 1901030107 ⊠ Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request. □ Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ⊠Office (Desk) Determination.
+Date: May 8, 2018 ⊠Field Determination.
+Date(s): May 2, 2018 SECTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.
 There are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.

-☐ Waters subject to the ebb and flow V O1 the tide. -------------------------------------- ------ ----- -------

-☐ Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain:

-B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+[Required] ☐ Waters subject to the ebb and flow of the tide. ☐ Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
+Explain: B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
 There are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.

-1. Waters of the U.S.

-a.
-Indicate presence of waters of U.S. in review area (check all that apply):1

-☐TNWs, including territorial seas

-☐Wetlands adjacent to TNWs

-□ Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs

-□ Non-RPWs that flow directly or indirectly into TNWs

-\boxtimes Wetlands directly abutting RPWs that flow directly or indirectly into TNWs

-\square Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs

-☐ Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs b.
+[Required] 1.
+Waters of the U.S. a.
+Indicate presence of waters of U.S. in review area (check all that apply):1 ☐TNWs, including territorial seas ☐Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs □Non-RPWs that flow directly or indirectly into TNWs ⊠Wetlands directly abutting RPWs that flow directly or indirectly into TNWs ☐ Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs ☐ Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs ☐ Impoundments of jurisdictional waters

+☐ Isolated (interstate or intrastate) waters, including isolated wetlands b.
 Identify (estimate) size of waters of the U.S. in the review area: